This is a best prospect industry sector for this country. Includes a market overview and trade data.

 23.97 |

-Statistical data for NACE 28.11) and HS 8401-8416 2).
 Sources: Czech Statistical Office, Czech Ministry of Industry and Trade, Exchange rates: IMF

-Leading Sub-Sector:
+Leading Sub-Sector

 The Czech Republic has no significant production of natural gas or oil and is fully dependent on imports.
-The country is integrated into regional transmission systems and can purchase oil and gas from different countries based upon market prices in Rotterdam or elsewhere.
+The country is integrated into regional transmission systems and can purchase oil and gas from different countries based on market prices in Rotterdam or elsewhere.
 Most oil and gas are imported via Germany.

 Opportunities